frexos/spectacle/README.md

-# ReactJS - 4 - Exus PowerUPs
+# ReactJS Presentation for ESteam